Gluten-Free Peanut Butter Cookies: Simple & Delicious Guide

 Ingredients

-- 1 cup smooth peanut butter (natural, unsweetened preferred for pure flavor)
+- 1 cup smooth peanut butter (natural, unsweetened preferred)

 - 1 teaspoon pure vanilla extract

-- 3/4 cup gluten-free oat flour (light and fluffy to help with texture)
+- 3/4 cup gluten-free oat flour (certified if needed)

 Instructions